 The adoption of hydrogen as an aircraft fuel will eliminate the direct emissions of CO2 for aircraft and reduce the overall environmental impact of aviation by 50-75%.
 This includes the elimination of particle emissions that can lead to cancer, contributing to the Horizon Europe EU Mission on Cancer.
 SAF contains fewer aromatic carbon chains, which act as precursors to soot, than conventional jet fuel, and so particle emissions production will also be reduced for SAF.
 The effect of contrails, which can trap heat in the atmosphere, could be reduced by between 10% (worst case SAF) and 50% (best case H2).
 By driving the adoption of hydrogen technology, TITAN contributes to improving global health and decreasing soot-induced albedo on the polar ice.
 Therefore, TITAN will allow Europe to better comply with the EC “do no significant harm” (DNSH) principle, by providing a viable alternative to economic activities that do significant harm to environmental emissions objectives.

-The project will also unlock technologies such as power-to-gas that help to balance electric grids and eliminate dependence on power generation from fossil sources such as natural gas.
+The project will also help unlock technologies such as power-to-gas, in which surplus renewable energy is converted to hydrogen through electrolysis, by helping manufacturers design gas turbines to burn this hydrogen safely and reliably.
+This technology will thereby help to balance electric grids without burning natural gas, reducing our fossil fuel dependence.
 The training of DCs in the consortium and industry will help to spread knowledge among the European member states and guide policy for decarbonisation.
 DC training is planned that will also foster entrepreneurial skills, and the establishment of long-term industrial-academic collaborations is likely to promote innovation.
 The training programme with its emphasis on intersectoral, multidisciplinary, and international experiences, and strong complementary skills focus is also likely to have significant impact on future doctoral training within each member organisation, and more broadly across Europe.
 The training programme will involve many outreach activities, which will also help inspire young students to take STEM subjects, strengthening the uptake of R&I in society.
 Many elements of the programme are designed to remain operational beyond the network lifetime, and the documentation and experience will help mould best practices in years to come, including the minimisation of research environmental impact in agreement with the MSCA Green Charter.

 #§IMP-ACT-IA§#